 It was a long time coming, but we finally made a trip out to the U.K. We were able to spend 4 days in London exploring as much of the city as possible.
-Our days were broken up into two trips because we traveled to other cities/countries in between flying in and out of London.
-Even though our visit was interrupted with other travels, I feel like we still saw a lot of what the city has to offer.
+Our days were broken up into two trips because we traveled to other cities/countries between flying in and out of London.
+Even though our visit was interrupted by other travels, I feel like we still saw a lot of what the city has to offer.

 Another thing to note, London is one of the cheapest airports to fly into when visiting Europe.
 So it’s a good starting and ending point if you’re looking to visit other countries as well.

 Best Area to Stay in London for First-Time Visitors

 In order to choose the best area for my trip, I first jotted down ideas of what I wanted to see during my 4 days in London.
 As many of you know and can probably tell from my photos, I love architecture and street photography so I was looking forward to visiting the mews.